Achat-Dev/Kepler/docs/technical_documentation.md

 > [!note]
 > Function arguments are also treated as local variables

+### 6.1 Strings and heap allocations

+As mentioned above, all local variables are allocated on the stack.
+However, since a string is a pointer to an array of `i8`, only this pointer is allocated on the stack.
+The actual data of the string is either:

+- stored as a global constant that the pointer points to if the string is a literal
+- dynamically allocated on the heap if the string is created at runtime, e.g. by concatenation

 ## 7. Function registry (`src/function_registry/function_registry.cpp`)

 Similar to local variables, all parsed prototypes are stored in a map in `src/function_registry/function_registry.cpp`, which maps the names of the prototypes to the prototypes themselves.